Saturday, May 28, 2011

 All told, turnout for this all-day sleaze-a-thon was hearty, if not packed to capacity, with an increase in warm bodies in the evening and severe tapering off after midnight and maybe a dozen diehards making it to the very end.
 Guests ranged from character actor Bill McKinney (the Ten-in-One owner of She Freak, whose work you surely enjoy) to L.A.
 Times critic Kevin Thomas (about whose work you may have Opinions), and Ted Bonnitt, director of the 2001 documentary Mau Mau Sex Sex read a message from Rosa Lee Sonney (daughter of Dan Sonney, Friedman's partner in the Pussycat Theater chain).
 If anything came across in everyone's reminisces it is that Dave Friedman was a tremendous amount of fun to be around, loved his work, and lived heartily.
 The always affable Mike Vraney was on hand for film intros, anecdotes about his adventures with Friedman, historical contextualizing, and available for pestering on the sidewalk during smoke breaks.
 Some SWV news was spilt, so to that end:

 Something Weird Blu-rays should be out around September, 2011 with Basket Case as the first title!
 Sorry, fellow Shanty Tramp fans.
 This will be followed by a Herschell Gordon Lewis triple feature with Blood Feast, Two Thousand Maniacs! and Color Me Blood Red all on one disc.
-I'm sorry, for whatever reason, I just can't call that it the "Blood Trilogy."
+I'm sorry, for whatever reason, I just can't call it the "Blood Trilogy."

 As for the film fest, I might have organized the movies in chronological order and/or selected more representative or important productions for a sort of pedantic Friedman 101 presentation.
 But I'd have been wrong, because damned if the day wasn't programmed nearly perfectly.
 Here's the thing: you either enjoy these movies or you don't.
 I'm mostly talking about nudie pictures here, not low-budget horror or drive-in action, or sundry other exploitation subphylum.
 I do think they are a (rotten) taste that can be acquired, but there's not something to "get" before they start clicking, unless it's context or nostalgia.
 To me, Friedman's nudies are the heart of exploitation film, the dividing line of scum that separates the "real" grindhouse from the mainstream.
 So I'd like to think that everyone in Los Angeles who finds this the Mid-Century Smut anti-aesthetic inherently appealing was in the audience, and a few new pairs of eyes got a baptism by fire.
 The movies: